top of page

 Subscribe to Physics to God on YouTube, Apple Podcasts, or Spotify.

-The Three Premises of the Multiverse
+The Three Premises the Multiverse Needs to Explain Fine-Tuning

 This essay will discuss multiverse scientists’ strongest support for an infinite multiverse.
 This support comes from the theory of inflation and, in particular, from a model for this theory known as eternal inflation.
 We discuss to what extent eternal inflation supports the infinite multiverse premise and doesn’t support the varied multiverse premise (that the laws and constants of nature change from universe to universe).
-As a bonus, you’ll also learn a lot of fascinating p
+As a bonus, you’ll also learn a lot of fascinating ph

 Multiverse scientists support the Varied Multiverse Premise - the claim that the constants vary from universe to universe - by using fine tu

-The Typical Universe in the Multiverse
+The Typical Universe Premise: The Hidden Prediction of the Multiverse

 This essay will discuss something that many people fail to mention about the multiverse - that it actually attempts to make a prediction.